datahub-project/rfcs/active/000-buisness-attributes/000-business-attributes.md

 ### Model Business Attribute

-We have also considered a secondary approach to model Business Attribute Entity (diagram below).
-In this we are using the existing  `EditableSchemaFieldInfo` record to model a new aspect, `BusinessAttributeInfo`, and also introducing a new field `businessAttribute` in `EditableSchemaFieldInfo` to link a business attribute with the corresponding schemaField.
-The major issue with this approach is the potential for a circular dependency.
+We have also explored an alternative approach to model the BusinessAttributeInfo aspect (as shown in the diagram below).
+In this approach, we include the reference of Business Attribute in EditableSchemaFieldInfo.
+However, this method could potentially lead to cyclic dependencies, which would not correctly represent our intended data model.

 ![](business-attribute-rfc-9.png)

 ### Business Attribute Attachment with Schema Field